kaltura/mwEmbed/README.markdown

 ## Timed Media Handler

-Kaltura HTML5 library is the upstream library for the wikimedia video support.
+Kaltura HTML5 library is the upstream library for the wikimedia video support in <a href="http://www.mediawiki.org/wiki/Extension:TimedMediaHandler">Timed Media Handler</a>

 # Become a Developer